 Opened District Office and held an open house to meet and serve our constituents including solving problems with PennDOT, obtaining SEPTA senior Key Cards, obtaining birth certificates, providing support for grant applications, and providing notary services

-Held a Telephone Town Hall with over 500 participants and an In-Person Town Hallwith 80 participants in order to learn about constituent concerns
+Held two Telephone Town Halls with over 500 participants and an In-Person Town Hallwith 80 participants (watch here) in order to learn about constituent concerns

 Organized and hosted aSenior Fair in New Hope as well as Senior Snacks and Services at Northampton Senior Center, connecting seniors with essential services